Multicultural Grants Program

 If the grant round is still open, email Multicultural Affairs at MulticulturalAffairs@sa.gov.au with the application number and request to have the application re-opened.

-The Chief Executive or President of your organisation can expect to receive a letter six to eight weeks after the closing date of the round.
+Expand Together round 2: The Chief Executive or President of your organisation can expect to receive a notification letter in late November 2022.

 The funding period is dependent on the grant initiative:

-- Celebrate Together – Agreements will be a maximum of 12 months
+- Multicultural Media – agreements will be a maximum of 12 months

 Your organisation must use the funds in line with the project purpose as outlined in your grant agreement.
 If you are unable to complete the project or use grant funds for purposes other than outlined in your grant agreement, you may be required to return the funds to Multicultural Affairs.
 Please contact Multicultural Affairs on 1300 239 468 as early as possible to discuss any changes to your project.
 No changes will be considered after the end date of the grant agreement.

 You can complete your organisation’s acquittal online after funds have been expended.
-An acquittal form will be added to your Smarty Grants account at the same time as your grant agreement is issued.
+An acquittal form will be added to your Smarty Grants account shortly after your grant agreement is issued.

 To view the form, your organisation’s registered user must first be Logged In to the account.
 Once logged in, click on the My Submissions link near the top left of the screen and the acquittal form will be directly underneath the successful application.